John Tipton: Promotion at the end of the War

+Aftermath

 Tipton's marriage eventually fell apart and he was divorced in 1816.
 He entered politics, being elected as a member of the Indiana State House of Representatives and serving two terms, from 1819 to 1823.
 During this time, he founded the town of Columbus, Indiana originally known as Tiptonia.
+Tipton was later appointed as the highway commissioner for the State of Indiana and was assigned to building a highway from Indianapolis, Indiana to Louisville, Kentucky.
+When the road approached Columbus, Tipton constructed the first bypass road ever built; it detoured south around the west side of Columbus en route to Seymour.
 He also participated in commissions to establish a new state capital for Indiana and to set the boundaries between Indiana and Illinois.
 In 1823, he was appointed as the United States Indian agent for the Potawatomi and Miami tribes.

 In 1825, he married again, this time to Matilda Spencer, the daughter of the late Captain Spier Spencer.
 Her father died at the Battle of Tippecanoe in 1811.

 In 1831, Tipton was elected by the state legislature to a seat in the United States Senate from Indiana to fill the unexpired term of James Noble who had died.
 He was reelected to a full term in 1832.
 A member of the United States Democratic Party, Tipton was a strong supporter of Andrew Jackson.

 He served as chairman of the committees on roads and canals and Native American affairs from 1837 to 1839.
 In 1838, at the behest of Governor David Wallace, Tipton was selected as captain of the militia to organize the forced removal of 859 Potawatomi from the vicinity of Plymouth, to which they had agreed by treaty.
 He started the group on the two-month-long "Trail of Death" to Kansas.
-More than 40 of the natives died, most of them children.
+More than 40 of the Natives died, most of them children.